 For more organizations/resources in your area: https://lgbtq.wa.gov/resources

-"COMING OUT" is the process by which someone ...
+"Coming out of the closet" is the process by which someone...

 - 1. Accepts and identifies with their gender identity and/or sexual orientation; and - 2.
 Shares their identity willingly with others.